 Tip: The easiest way to enter retrieve sessions sent or received during certain time intervals it to query the test log from the graphs ( see Retrieving Sessions from Graphs).

 7. Requested sessions will be displayed in the session grid.

-- Querying Test Log requires that session content be saved in the storage accessible from the controller.
+- Querying Test Log requires that session content to be saved in the storage accessible from the controller.
 This information is available in tests that ran from the controller without agents.
-In distributed tests, however, this information is available only when SQL Server is used as storage.
+In Distributed Testing , however, this information is available only when SQL Server is used as Test Result Storage .
 In distributed tests with SQL Server CE-based storage, some of the session content is stored locally on the agents and is not accessible from the controller.
 Therefore, only VUs emulated on the controller can be queried.